Herob527/vite-plugin-svgr/README.md

 Vite plugin to transform SVGs into React components.
 Uses [svgr](https://github.com/gregberge/svgr) under the hood.

+## From fork creator

 Original repo is [here](https://github.com/pd4d10/vite-plugin-svgr).
-I made some adjustments, so it might be better compatible with rolldown-vite

-Primarily, I replaced transformWithEsbuild with swc to avoid indirect dependency with it
+Primarily, I replaced transformWithEsbuild with `swc` to for tests if there is meaning in changing dependency and transform function.

-After vite is released with rolldown, perhaps there will be some transformWithRolldown stuff
+Vite-rolldown will ship with transformWithOxc alongside transformWithEsbuild (requiring separate esbuild install)

+I haven't notice any significant performance gains or loss since files after switching to swc.

 ## Installation